mymonero/mymonero-core-js/README.exodus.md

 # If you get '#error Including <emscripten/bind.h> requires building with -std=c++11 or newer!' error, re-run:

 docker run -it -v $(pwd):/app quay.io/exodusmovement/emscripten:1.38.48 ./bin/archive-emcpp.sh

-# Create monero_utils/MyMoneroCoreCpp_* files, they should be same as the ones in repo.
 ```

 # Other Notes